Our dog Peluche eats rocks. Yes, rocks.

-Your dog might chew and swallow rocks or stones to compensate the fact that they’re lacking certain minerals or components.
-Rocks seem like a good source to get whatever is missing.
+Your dog might chew and swallow rocks or stones to compensate for lacking certain minerals or components.
+Rocks seem like an excellent source to get whatever is missing.

 Dogs who have been severely underfed and started eating rocks because of it, will often continue to do so even when they are well taken care of.
 This is the case for Peluche.
-Spending a great deal of his life on the street in Spain and later in a killing station where dogs are often starved to death, he kept on eating rocks although he was rescued and well fed by the organisation (ACE Charity).
+Spending much of his life on the street in Spain and later in a killing station where dogs are often starved to death, he kept eating rocks although he was rescued and well-fed by the organisation (ACE Charity).

 - Intestinal disorder, diabetes or worms

-Parasites or various gastrointestinal issues could also be the reason why your dog swallows those little rocks.
+Parasites or gastrointestinal issues could also be why your dog swallows those little rocks.
 A vet’s input is always welcome if the behaviour is recurrent.

 - Psychological or emotional

 Pica is a psychological condition that is present in both humans and animals.
 It causes a compulsive desire to eat non-food items.
 For dogs, that’s usually rocks or gravel.
 This condition is often the reason why dogs decide to eat pebbles.
 It will need to be identified by your vet.
-There are a few tips available on how to deal with it, including acupuncture, acupressure, homeopathy and herbs.
+A few tips are available on how to deal with it, including acupuncture, acupressure, homeopathy and herbs.